alex-lt-kong/bitcoin-basics/README.md

     repo or in the [cryptographic-algorithms](https://github.com/alex-lt-kong/cryptographic-algorithms) repo

-* Boost library is needed for 256-bit integer support: `apt install libboost-all-dev`

 * The book's analogy on ECDSA makes the thing even more difficult to understand, may use this instead: https://cryptobook.nakov.com/digital-signatures/ecdsa-sign-verify-messages

 * The project is developed on little-endian architectures, some bitwise operations will definitely **not** work on big-endian architectures.
   Fortunately, Intel, AMD and most ARM CPUs are little-endian.

+## Dependancies:

+* Boost library is needed for 256-bit integer support: `apt install libboost-all-dev`
+* cURL library is needed for network communication: `apt install libcurl4`

 ## Repo structure

+* `00-N`: test functions that make sure libraries work correctly.
+Bitcoin functionalities are implemented in `ecc.cpp`/`tx.cpp`.
 * `ecc.h`/`ecc.cpp`: implementation of the ECDSA algorithm from scratch.
 * `tx.h`/`tx.cpp`: transaction parser.